Sphereon-Opensource/SIOP-OID4VP/README.md

    signatureType: InternalSignature | ExternalSignature | NoSignature; // Whether no signature is being used, internal (access to private key), or external (hosted using authentication) responseMode?: ResponseMode;        // How the URI should be returned.
 This is not being used by the library itself, allows an implementor to make a decision responseContext?: ResponseContext;  // Defines the context of these opts.
-Either RP side or OP side claims?: OidcClaim;                 // The claims
+Either RP side or OP side claims?: ClaimPayload;                 // The claims
    registration: RequestRegistrationOpts; // Registration metadata options nonce?: string;                     // An optional nonce, will be generated if not provided state?: string;                     // An optional state, will be generated if not provided